Jamie-Cui/agent-switch.el/README.md

-# agent-shell-switch
+# cc-switch.el
-Switch model provider in Emacs way, for agent-shell
+Switch model provider in Emacs way, like cc-switch